 I Can't Meditate!

-Your wise sensei in orange robes with a kind smile: that's literally what meditation is, bro.
+Wise-looking monk, with a kind smile: that's literally what meditation is, bro.
 You're meditating.

 • Go for a walk, observe the surroundings.
 If you notice an internal dialogue, gently redirect your attention back to your surroundings.
 You're meditating!